vsbuffalo/toy-motif-finder/README.md

 do away with psuedocounts entirely).
 That said, it works pretty well (even though it's painfully slow).

+## What's the point?

+Well, in addition to learning about Gibbs sampling in the context of motif finding, I'd like to write an R package (maybe worthy of Bioconductor) that allows *any* general motif finder implemented as C and R functions to be used for a variety of problems.
+My package would include a toy motif finder, but handle setting up the sequences upstream of co-expressed genes to be processed through a given motif finder.
+Currently, motif finders impementations are scattered: written in different languages, written with different interfaces, on the web, standalone etc. It would be splendid if there was a common interface (i.e. this package idea) that many motif finders can be called from, output compared, data on found motifs gathered, etc. That would be, well, damn cool.

 ## How does it work?

 I'll explain this soon.